 Despite a decade or so of positive economic trends, poverty and unemployment continue to be pressing problems in Georgia, which lies at the crossroads of Europe and Asia.
 The World Bank estimates that 32 percent of the population still lives on less than $2.50 per day, with higher concentrations of poverty in the more rural areas.
 Unemployment, at 11 percent, is the highest in the region.

-With 36 locations throughout the country, FINCA Bank Georgia serves over 111,000 clients, largely in rural areas.
-FINCA offers its customers a wide range of credit, money transfers and savings services, all of which have been certified as client-friendly by the Smart Campaign.
+With 36 locations throughout the country, FINCA Bank Georgia serves customers in both urban and rural areas, offering its customers a wide range of credit, money transfers and savings services.
+FINCA Georgia was one of the first FINCA subsidiaries to be certified as client-friendly by the Smart Campaign.

 Reaching the Financially Excluded